-Currently available at the Men’s New Hope House in Sault Ste.
-Marie, the Newberry Outpatient Services office, and the Marquette Peer Recovery Drop-In Center.
-Peer Recovery focuses on providing an environment where people from the community, who are living in recovery, work with people who are currently receiving treatment for a substance abuse disorder.
+Peer Recovery focuses on providing an environment where people from the community, who are living in recovery, work with people who are currently receiving treatment for a substance use disorder.
 These Community-based Peer Recovery Specialists serve as a resource and support system for others who are currently in treatment and who are living in recovery.
 They also provide support and/or assistance to people affected by others addiction/substance use disorders.

 What is Peer Recovery?

 Peer Recovery coaching is a peer-based addiction and dependency recovery support service.
 It is non-clinical and nonprofessional and can be implemented concurrently with professional clinical services.
 Peer interventions have shown to improve engagement and retention of people seeking service and are effective in reducing incidents of return to use.
 Research also shows that long-term treatment and/or recovery outcomes are improved by assertive linkages to community-based recovery supports such as Recovery Coaching and Mentoring.
 When those with lived experience walk side by side with counselors, therapists, nurses, doctors and the judicial system the outcomes can be dramatically improved.

 Peer Recovery Specialist